benjaminreif/Animal-Shelter-Administration/README.md

 ## 💾 Data Storage

-Animal data is loaded from and saved to a file (`tiere.txt`) during the program's runtime.
+Animal data is loaded from and saved to a file (`animals.txt`) during the program's runtime.
 All data is lost once the program is closed unless explicitly saved.

 ## 🚀 Getting Started